G1ukb/Sandbox_v2/database/SQL/education/SQL.md

 </details>

-[//]: # (What is the difference between GROUP BY, DISTINCT, and ORDER BY in SQL?)
+[//]: # (Can you detail the distinctions between
+        the GROUP BY, DISTINCT, and ORDER BY clauses in SQL?)
 <br>
 <details>
     <summary style="font-size: 25px;">
         <b>
+            Can you detail the distinctions between
-            What is the difference between GROUP BY, DISTINCT, and ORDER BY in SQL?
+            the GROUP BY, DISTINCT, and ORDER BY clauses in SQL?
         </b>
     </summary>
 <br>